INJECTS

 Examples:

-• Convening a crisis meeting that takes place in person and where, for example, participants must present the situation to management.
+- Convening a crisis meeting that takes place in person and where, for example, trainees must present the situation to management.

 Inject description

-Hints are displayed in the exercise information channel.
+Hints are displayed in the exercise information channel type.

 Overlay